Barney Frank: Abortion

-In 2009 Frank had a 100% rating from NARAL Pro-Choice America, indicating a pro-choice voting record.
-He voted against the Partial-Birth Abortion Ban Act, against the Unborn Victims of Violence Act and against restrictions on the transportation of minors across state lines by non-family members to circumvent local abortion laws.
-In 1993 Frank co-sponsored the "Freedom of Choice Act" (H.R.25) (1993-H25) to "protect the reproductive rights of women".
-In 2006, he co-sponsored the "Compassionate Assistance for Rape Emergencies Act" (S.3945) (06-S3945), a bill for "emergency contraception for rape victims".
-In 2007 he co-sponsored the "Compassionate Care for Servicewomen Act" (S.1800 & HR.2064) (07-HR2064) to "providing emergency contraception at military facilities"; the "Prevention First Act" (S.21&H.R.463 2009-S21) to "expand access to preventive health care services that help reduce unintended pregnancy, reduce abortions, and improve access to women's health care".
+In 2009, Frank had a 100% rating from NARAL Pro-Choice America, indicating a pro-choice voting record for abortion rights.
+He voted against the Partial-Birth Abortion Ban Act, against the Unborn Victims of Violence Act, and against restrictions on the transportation of minors across state lines by non-family members to circumvent local abortion laws.
+In 1993, Frank co-sponsored the "Freedom of Choice Act" (H.R.25) (1993-H25) to "protect the reproductive rights of women."

+In 2006, he co-sponsored the "Compassionate Assistance for Rape Emergencies Act" (S.3945) (06-S3945), a bill for "emergency contraception for rape victims."
+In 2007, he co-sponsored two important pieces of legislation: the "Compassionate Care for Servicewomen Act" (S.1800 & HR.2064) (07-HR2064) to provide "emergency contraception at military facilities," and the "Prevention First Act" (S.21&H.R.463 2009-S21) to "expand access to preventive health care services that help reduce unintended pregnancy, reduce abortions, and improve access to women's health care."

 Civil rights

 In 1987, Frank was the Chair of the House Judiciary Subcommittee on Administrative Law and Governmental Relations in the 100th Congress.
 In this position, he was one of the staunchest supporters of redress and reparations for Japanese American internment during World War II.
 In 2001, Frank co-sponsored an amendment to the U.S. Constitution to apply equal rights based on gender differences.
-In 2002 he co-sponsored the "Federal Agency Protection of Privacy Act" (H.R.4561) to require a "Privacy Impact Statement" on new federal rules.
-In 2002 he was scored at 93% by the American Civil Liberties Union on civil rights issues indicating a pro-civil rights voting record.
+In 2002, he co-sponsored the "Federal Agency Protection of Privacy Act" (H.R.4561) to require a "Privacy Impact Statement" on new federal rules.
+In 2002, he was scored at 93% by the American Civil Liberties Union on civil rights issues indicating a pro-civil rights voting record.

 In 2006, Frank was one of three Representatives to oppose the Respect for America's Fallen Heroes Act, which restricted protests (notably those of Fred Phelps' Westboro Baptist Church) at soldiers' funerals.
 He opposed the bill, which passed unanimously in the Senate, on civil liberties and constitutional grounds.
 Frank said of the vote, "I think it's very likely to be found unconstitutional.
 It's true that when you defend civil liberties you are typically defending people who do obnoxious things ...
 You play into their hand when you let them provoke you into overdoing it.
 I don't want these thugs to [make the] claim [that] America is hypocritical."
 The National Association for the Advancement of Colored People scored him at 100% in 2006 indicating a pro-affirmative-action stance.